ShinyTrinkets/twofold.ts/docs/variables.md

 # TwoFold (2✂︎f) variables

 TwoFold (2✂︎f) is a mini programming language.
 The tags are functions, and the variables are the props, or args of those tags.

 There are currently three tags you can use to define variables: `set`, `json` and `toml`.
 The variables can be later used either in props, or in the text inside double tags.

 ## Set

 The **set** tag allows defining one or more variables, either static, or composed of other transformed variables.

-The **set** tag only makes sense as a single-tag.
+The **set** tag is usually a single-tag, but you can chain set inside set variables, to maintain a separate inner context.

 Examples: